tdep-developers/tdep-tutorials/05_lineshape/README.md

 This tutorial covers the lineshape calculation part of the code.
 The goal will be to go beyond simple perturbation theory and understanding what changes in the phonon spectral quantities when anharmonicity is taken into account.
 We'll start by generalizing the phonon lineshape beyond the weakly interacting approximation, and then go into the calculation of the thermal conductivity from a spectral function approach.

+# Preparation

+Before starting with the tutorial, make sure that you:

+- Have a system for which you can generate the required data for a wide enough set of temperatures (choose somewhere between 100K and 1300K, as long as it includes one temperature on the lower end and another on the higher end).
+If you cannot generate this data, an example is provided for Silicon between 100K and 1100K from classical Molecular Dynamics simulations.
+- Can parse files in hdf5 format (h5py for example, if you're using Python) and you have access to a plotting tool (matplotlib for example, if you're using Python).
+- Read the introduction texts (and go through the recommended material) beforehand.

+# Steps

+The lineshape executable is composed by 4 different calculation modes, of which we'll explore 3: --highsymmetrypoint, for which the phonon spectral function is calculated for a single high-symmetry point of the crystal; --path, for which this is done now for a path in reciprocal-space along the first Brillouin zone of the crystal; and --grid, in which an equally spaced FFT grid is generated for the full Brillouin zone which allows us to get integrated quantities like the system's spectral thermal conductivity.
+The first two will be covered in the lineshape tutorial, while the --grid mode will be covered in the spectral thermal conductivity tutorial.

 # Lineshape Introduction